impress/impress.js/README.md

 impress.js with substeps!
 ============

 This is a fork of impress.js that adds sub-step capability.
-For documentation on everything else about impress.js, see the parent project documentation.
+For documentation on everything else about impress.js, read that [documentation](https://github.com/bartaz/impress.js).

 ## Using substeps